 OPINION: This article may contain commentary which reflects the author's opinion.

-According to Rolling Stone magazine, Fox laid off its entire investigative unit on Friday, a decision linked to the network’s massive $787.5 million defamation lawsuit settlement with Dominion Voting Systems, also last month.
+Fox laid off its entire investigative unit, a decision linked to the network’s massive $787.5 million defamation lawsuit settlement with Dominion Voting Systems.

 A second source told Rolling Stone: “Yes, [layoffs] have happened and continue to happen.”